opendistro/for-elasticsearch-docs/docs/security/configuration/saml.md

 :--- | :---
 `sp.signature_private_key` | The private key used to sign the requests or to decode encrypted assertions.
 Optional.
 Cannot be used when `private_key_filepath` is set.
 `sp.signature_private_key_password` | The password of the private key, if any.
 `sp.signature_private_key_filepath` | Path to the private key.
-The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to that same directory.
+The file must be placed under the Open Distro `config` directory, and the path must be specified relative to that same directory.
 `sp.signature_algorithm` | The algorithm used to sign the requests.
 See the next table for possible values.

 The security plugin supports the following signature algorithms.